PaulieB14/bitcoin-substreams-analytics/README.md

 ### Protobuf Generation

-This project uses `substreams-protogen` to automatically generate Rust code from Protocol Buffer definitions.
+This project uses `prost-build` to automatically generate Rust code from Protocol Buffer definitions.
 The generation happens during the build process via the `build.rs` script.

 To manually regenerate the Protocol Buffer code:
 ```sh